 Focusing on five central themes, this advanced-level language course will help students improve and expand on spoken and written language functions utilizing a variety of works from different genres in journalism, broadcasting, literature, fine arts, and cinema.
 The final goal is to enable students to participate in the academic discourse (written and spoken) to a linguistic and stylistic level appropriate for advanced students of German in upper division courses.
 Fulfills the Letters & Science breadth requirement in Arts and Literature or International Studies.
 Taught in German.
 Students with native fluency in German are not eligible to enroll.
 Prerequisite: German 4.

 German 102A (3) Advanced Language Practice: German Performance.
 N. Euba

 The analysis, discussion, adaptation and public performance of primarily poetic texts will advance students' language and interpersonal competencies while providing unique access to a significant dimension of German popular culture as well as innovative approaches to reading and interpreting poetry.
-Students enrolled need to be available for some evening rehearsals and performances between April 24-28, 2017.
+Students enrolled need to be available for some afternoon/evening performances April 18 through 21, 2018.

 Courses Taught in English: